- The Transition Care Program aims to minimise older people undertaking inappropriate lengths of stay in hospitals.

 Please note: Home care package recipients cannot be charged fees from their provider for the period during which they receive the transition care.

-It is therefore possible for an SRS recipient to be referred for a home care package because the SRS is considered their home.
+A SRS recipient can be referred for a home care package because the SRS location is considered their home.
 However, negotiation must take place between providers when accepting the client to ensure services are not duplicated.

 Please note: The client contribution fee may need to be waived because they will be paying a fee to the SRS to secure their bed while supported in TCP and no leave provision is possible.

-Compensable clients of the Transport Accident Commission (TAC) can access the TCP as long as they satisfy the eligibility criteria stated in the 2014 TCP Guidelines and the Aged Care Act 1997.
+Eligible clients of the Transport Accident Commission (TAC) can access the TCP as long as they satisfy the eligibility criteria.

 It is important to note that some clients may have age-related conditions that will not be covered by their TAC claim because they are not related to the injury sustained.
-As such, TCP can support such clients where deemed appropriate, but will need to ensure they are not providing a service that should be delivered by TAC.
+As such, TCP can support such clients where deemed appropriate.
+They will need to ensure they are not providing a service that should be delivered by TAC and that potential TCP clients are not disadvantaged.

 A close working relationship and agreement with TAC will ensure clarity of roles, expectations and goals for the TCP.